Irritation of the bladder and urethra isn’t an uncommon problem.

 Caffeine acts directly onto the smooth muscle of the bladder.
 Consumption of caffeine may irritate the tissues of the bladder and lead to an involuntary bladder contraction.
 This results in urge incontinence.

 Like alcohol, caffeine is also a diuretic.
 All these things combined explain why caffeine isn’t friendly to your bladder or urethra (1).
+If you’re already dealing with an overactive bladder and are suffering from urgency, this is something you probably want to avoid.
+Coffee, tea, and certain sodas are all potential sources of caffeine.

 Chocolate contains small amounts of caffeine, which functions as a bladder stimulant and a natural diuretic.